Unraveling Time Series Causality with Granger Methods

 f = ((RSS_0 - RSS) / k_2) / (RSS / (n - p))

 We can fit a linear model on real financial data and use the Granger causality test to find causal relationships.
+The graph below shows a visual representation of the relationship between two financial time series:

 image